Afcon 2019: Baxter names unchanged Bafana Bafana starting XI for Nigeria clash | Goal.com

 On paper, Bafana are clear underdogs having won just two of the last 14 meetings between the two sides.

-However, Bafana are unbeaten in their last five matches against Nigeria and will take great solace from their previous two meetings against Nigeria which was in the 2019 Afcon qualifiers.
+However, Bafana are unbeaten in their last five matches against Nigeria and will take great solace from their previous two meetings, in the 2019 Afcon qualifiers.

-Bafana beat Nigeria 2-0 in Uyo before playing out to a 1-1 draw in the return leg, Baxter will be keen to see his side overcome their arch-rivals at the Cairo International Stadium and reach the semi-finals.
+Bafana beat Nigeria 2-0 in Uyo before playing out to a 1-1 draw in the return leg in Johannesburg, and Baxter will be keen to see his side overcome their arch-rivals at the Cairo International Stadium and reach the semi-finals.

 Full starting XI: Ronwen Williams, Thamsanqa Mkhize, Sifiso Hlanti, Buhle Mkhwanazi, Thulani Hlatshwayo (C), Dean Furman, Kamohelo Mokotjo, Bongani Zungu, Thembinkosi Lorch, Percy Tau, Lebo Mothiba